marklauter/plumber/README.md

 ```

 ### Builder Configure Example
-Call the `Configure` method on the builder to load configuration from `appsettings.json`, environment variables, user secrets, etc.
+Use the `Configuration` property on the builder to add configuration providers.
-Call `Configure` before calling `ConfigureServices`.
 ```csharp
 var builder = RequestHandlerBuilder.New<string, string>();